 - You have had a stroke in the thalamus (portion of the brain responsible for the tremor)

 - You have Multiple Sclerosis

 Preparing For Your Visit

-You will be taken to your room after checking in.
+Once you arrive at CHI Health St. Mary’s, you will be taken to your room after checking in.
 This is where you will be prepped for the procedure and your head will be shaved.
 Medications will be given through an IV to prevent nausea.
 A metal frame will be placed on your head to keep it steady during the procedure.
 You will lie down in an MRI machine for 2-3 hours.
 During the procedure, there will be constant communication between you and your surgeon.
 The surgeon will talk to you and have you move your hand to evaluate the tremor as he or she adjusts the settings on the machine.
 After the procedure, your tremor should be controlled in that hand.

 After your procedure, you will need to follow up with your surgeon the next day.
 If you were instructed to stop your blood thinning medications, you will need to restart them a certain number of days after your procedure.
 You will be given discharge instructions after your procedure with directions on when it is safe to restart these medications.

 You may experience some common side effects such as difficulty with walking or sleeping.
 These side effects typically resolve within 6-8 weeks after your procedure, but you may be at increased risk of falling.
 Please be cautious when walking, and it is best not to drive for at least two weeks.
 Numbness in your hand, face, or tongue on the treated side may occur.
 There is no guarantee this will resolve.

 Severe side effects are rare.
 If severe side effects occur, please call your surgeon and report to the nearest Emergency Room or call 911.
 These may include:

 - New, severe headache with nausea and vomiting

 - New neurological symptoms such as vision changes, confusion, new weakness, slurred speech, or inability to control body movements.